-(3) Deferred Developer Fee.
-Development requesting an allocation of tax credits cannot repay the estimated deferred developer fee, based on the Underwriter's recommended financing structure, from cashflow within the first 15 years of the long term proforma as described in subsection (d)(5) of this section.
+(2) Deferred Developer Fee.
+Developments requesting an allocation of tax credits cannot repay the estimated deferred developer fee, based on the Underwriter's recommended financing structure, from cashflow within the first fifteen (15) years of the long term proform as described in subsection (d)(5) of this section.

-(4) Restricted Market Rent.
-The Restricted Market Rent for units with rents restricted at 60% of AMGI is less than both the Net Program Rent and Market Rent for units with rents restricted at or below 50% of AMGI unless the development proposes all restricted units with rents restricted at or below the 50% of AMGI level.
+(3) Restricted Market Rent.
+The Restricted Market Rent for units with rents restricted at 60% of AMGI is less than both the Net Program Rent and Market Rent for units with rents restricted at or below 50% of AMGI unless the Applicant accepts the Underwriting recommendation that all restricted units have rents and incomes restricted at or below the 50% of AMGI level.

-(5) Initial Feasibility.
+(4) Initial Feasibility.
 The Year 1 annual total operating expense divided by the Year 1 Effective Gross Income is greater than 65%.

-(6) Long Term Feasibility.
-Any year in the first 15 years of the Long Term Proforma, as defined in subsection (d)(5) of this section, reflects
+(5) Long Term Feasibility.
+Any year in the first fifteen (15) years of the Long Term Proforma, as defined in subsection (d)(5) of this section, reflects: